priprueter/currdev_unit_plan-sonic-pi-gen-music/README.md

   - Defining Indeterminate/Aleotoric
   - Pros/Cons to this method of composition
   - John Cage - Music of Changes
-  - Create piece using dice rolls and coin flips **Standards**
+  - Create piece using dice rolls and coin flips<br>
+**Standards**
 - 7-8.IC.1